 Fear is something that is harder and harder to get over as we get older.
 Adults have a lot more fear typically on horseback than kids do.
 We think of all the things that can go wrong.
 We have all the memories of the bad falls over the years that kids haven’t had the chance to accumulate yet.

 And as time goes on, you start preparing for competitions, and your priorities change – and next thing you know, you forget how to ride without stirrups.

 About 5 years ago, I decided to regain my ability to ride bareback and bride-less again.

-Of course, the first step was dropping my stirrups.
+Of course, the first step was re-learning how to ride without stirrups.